mallardduck/whois-client/README.md

 [![License](https://poser.pugx.org/mallardduck/whois-client/license)](https://packagist.org/packages/mallardduck/whois-client)
 [![Coverage Status](https://coveralls.io/repos/github/mallardduck/whois-client/badge.svg?branch=master)](https://coveralls.io/github/mallardduck/whois-client?branch=master)

-If you are working with Whois in PHP this library provides a very basic client.
+This package contains the most basic Whois (RFC3912) library for PHP possible.
+It provides a Whois client that requires lookup and server input to provide a raw Whois reponse.

 Rather than focus on the user friendly output this library focuses on the raw Whois protocol.
 The library is limited in function since it's intended to be a low-level client that handles only request and raw output.
-Basically the package supports the look up of a TLDs primary Whois server and then will do a query of the domain provided.
+Basically the package creates a client that has a telnet-esque experience.
+I.e. it accepts a server to connect to, creates a socket connection, sends a basic request to lookup and then provides the response.

 Note: The last version to support PHP version 7.0 was tagged as 0.4.0.